Get ready for MAN CAMP

 What to Pack

 CLOTHES.
 Two main ideas: keep yourself dry, and dress in layers.
-Extra socks, a jacket for night, a rain layer, etc. You’ll also want work boots, or something rugged enough to handle hiking in the woods all day.
+Extra socks, a jacket for night, a rain layer, etc. You’ll also want work boots, or something rugged enough to handle hiking in the woods.

 TOILETRIES.
-You pretty much just need Wet Wipes (for pooping) and a towel (like a shammy, just in case).
+You pretty much just need Wet Wipes (for pooping in the woods) and a small towel (like a shammy, just in case).
+There is no running water, but there are also porta potties.
 A toothbrush and toothpaste is sort of optional.
 Don’t bother with a razor.
-You probably don’t need deodorant, unless it’s that prescription deodorant.
+You probably don’t need deodorant, unless it’s that prescription kind.

 FOOD.
-We’ll supply lunch on Saturday, as well as beer/soda/water.
-Beyond that, you’ll need to bring your own—food for dinner Friday, Saturday breakfast and dinner, and Sunday breakfast.
-Bring food that can be stored without refrigeration, and that doesn’t need a whole lot of prep time (unless you’re a campfire gourmet).
-Clif-Bars, jerky, cheese and crackers are all great options.
+We’ll supply lunch on Saturday, as well as beer/soda/water for the weekend.
+Beyond that, you’ll need to bring your own food for dinner Friday, Saturday breakfast and dinner, and Sunday breakfast.
+Bring stuff that can be stored without refrigeration, or freeze it ahead of time and thaw it over the fire.
+Work with your Unit to coordinate and think about meals that don’t need a whole lot of prep time (unless you’re a campfire gourmet).
+Clif-Bars, jerky, cheese and crackers, and Mountain House meals are all great options.

 INDIVIDUAL CAMPING GEAR.